-He was posted captain of the Rose 20 on 14 April 1760, going out to the Leeward Islands where he took the privateer Revanche on 13 November 1761.
+He was posted captain of the Rose 20 on 14 April 1760, arriving in the Leeward Islands on Christmas Day with four ships in convoy, on which station he took the privateer Revanche on 13 November 1761.
 In January 1762 he commanded the Rose during the expedition to Martinique, and was one of the vessels detached under Captain Hon.
 Augustus John Hervey to St. Lucia.
 Having been appointed to the Lizard 28 in March, he helped escort troops from North America to serve at the reduction of Havana in June 1762 and he eventually paid her off in June 1763.

 During 1770 he commanded the Niger 32, taking her out from Spithead to Gibraltar in May, and after visiting the Greek islands and Smyrna he remained in the Mediterranean until the spring of 1772.

 Having been appointed to her earlier in the year he took the new Renown 50 out to North American waters in September 1775 and was left by the commander-in-chief with a small squadron to patrol the Nantucket Roads.
 His command was forced out of Boston in May 1776, later being attacked by five fireships in the North River and eventually being driven out to sea by rebel batteries and inclement weather.
 Her absence resulted in the capture by the colonials of several valuable transports which sailed into Boston being, unaware of the army’s earlier withdrawal.